-5. Treasury Management Limits on Activity
+6. Treasury Management Limits on Activity

-- 6.1 The Treasury Management in the Public Services Guidance Notes for Local Authorities details treasury management indicators that are to be reported within the Treasury Strategy. - 6.2 The purpose of the Treasury Management Indicators is to contain the activity of the treasury function within certain limits, thereby managing risk and reducing the impact of an adverse movement in interest rates.
+- 6.1.
+The Treasury Management in the Public Services Guidance Notes for Local Authorities details treasury management indicators that are to be reported within the Treasury Strategy.
+The update in 2021 introduced a new indicator The Liability Benchmark which is covered in Section 6.3 to 6.8. - 6.2.
+The purpose of the Treasury Management Indicators is to contain the activity of the treasury function within certain limits, thereby managing risk and reducing the impact of an adverse movement in interest rates.
 However, if these are set to be too restrictive, they will impair the opportunities to reduce costs/improve performance.
 The indicators are detailed below.